aplteam/Tatin/docs/FirstStepsWithTatin.md

 Let's assume that you are not certain whether you really want to use `MarkAPL`, you just want to check it out.

 That can be achieved with the `LoadPackage` user command.
-That loads the package into the workspace and leaves to trail in the file system if that can be avoided.
+That loads the package into the workspace and leaves no trail in the file system if that can be avoided.

-In case the package has file dependencies, like DLLs, images, CSS files and what not, than those will be saved in a specific package-dependent directory within the temp directory of your operating system, so in such cases there is a footprint left in the file system.
+A> In case the package has file dependencies, like DLLs, images, CSS files and what not, than those will be saved in a specific package-dependent directory within the temp directory of your operating system, so in such cases there is a footprint left in the file system.

 Notes: